AppFlowy-IO/AppFlowy-Collab/README.md

 - Entity definitions and protobuf types under `collab::entity`.
 - Database, document, folder, importer, plugin, and user services under `collab::database`, `collab::document`, `collab::folder`, `collab::importer`, `collab::plugins`, and `collab::user`.
+- The plugin subsystem (`collab::plugins`) is guarded by the optional `plugins` Cargo feature; enable it when you need local/remote persistence helpers.

 With everything consolidated, consumers only need to depend on the `collab` crate to access the full collaborative feature set.